Destined (Ms. Marvel): Critical response

 The review aggregator website Rotten Tomatoes reports a 100% approval rating with an average rating of 7.80/10, based on 22 reviews.
 The site's critical consensus reads, "Iman Vellani keeps affirming that she was 'destined' to play a superhero in another jaunty installment that lays out Ms. Marvels mythos without sacrificing any of the fast-paced fun."

-Kirsten Howard of Den of Geek rated "Destined" four off of five stars and praised the episode for its character-driven storytelling and its exploration of Khan's family history and powers.
+Kirsten Howard of Den of Geek rated "Destined" four out of five stars and praised the episode for its character-driven storytelling and its exploration of Khan's family history and powers.
 Howard highlighted the episode's balance between character development and action, noting the emotional depth it added to Khan's relationships with her friends and family.
 She also found the revelation about the Djinn and Khan's great-grandmother to be intriguing, and complimented the series' slower, more deliberate pacing compared to typical MCU entries.
 Sarah Shaffi of The A.V.
 Club gave the episode a B+ grade and praised the series for delivering action while continuing to explore deeper themes, particularly the concept of "What, exactly, is home?"
 She appreciated how the focus on Khan's brother's wedding reflected the way immigrant communities use celebrations to reconnect with their heritage.
 Shaffi also highlighted the introduction of the Djinn as a fresh take on Khan's powers, linking them to Islamic mythology and her cultural background.
 Emma Fraser of IGN awarded the episode eight ouf of ten and highlighted the show's ability to balance superhero action with rich cultural storytelling, placing Khan's family and Muslim faith at the core of her journey.
 She noted that the episode is filled with revelations about Khan's powers and heritage, but it is the family dynamics and cultural details that truly stand out.
 Fraser praised the wedding dance sequence, while acknowledging that the fast-paced plot sometimes feels burdened by exposition.
 She also complimented the series' handling of real-world themes, such as Muslim representation and the defiance of the Department of Damage Control, calling the series refreshing and resonant despite occasional pacing issues.